jamashita/publikum/packages/monad/README.md

 ### Otherwise, in Java

 In Java, we can not only put its instance but also `null` when the type is not primitive types but reference types.
-This feature remains vast of catastrophes when one makes applications, one has to always pay attention whether `null` given or not, and also has to consider from where `null` would not be given.
+This feature remains vast of catastrophes when one makes applications, one has to always pay attention to whether `null` given or not, and also has to consider where `null` would not be given.
-(Nowadays, there are some annotations that guarantee those values are not `nullable`)
+(Nowadays, some annotations guarantee those values are not `nullable`)

 In Java, engineers that are not good at error handing can easily return `null`.
-This is quite problematic but actually allowed, and this `null` function enables such arrogant way.
+This is quite problematic but actually allowed, and this `null` function enables such an arrogant way.

 ### In TypeScript

-TypeScript can be `null safety` (this is configurable by changing the settings in `tsconfig.json`). `null, undefined` cannot be put even if the variable is not allowed `null, undefined`.
+TypeScript can be null safety (this is configurable by changing the settings in `tsconfig.json`, but I strongly recommend turning it on). `null, undefined` cannot be put even if the variable is not allowed `null, undefined`.

 ```typescript
 const girl: Mankind = null;